BDC Hamburger Icon

 Fraudsters can potentially abuse any user-related function on your company’s website, such as the ability to enable payments.
 Once the scammer purchases a list of stolen credit card numbers, they test them to see which ones are valid by making small transactions on unsuspecting e-commerce sites.

 Fraudsters can enable bots to do this work efficiently.
-A bot can automatically submit orders on multiple websites to check credit card validity much faster than a fraudster inputting card numbers one by one could.
+A bot can submit orders on multiple websites automatically to check credit card validity much faster than a fraudster inputting card numbers one by one could.

 The fraudster’s end goal is to find valid credit cards they can use to make large online purchases or sell the list of validated credit cards to other cybercriminals.